-For students specifically interested in a Ph.D. in Toxicology and Cancer Biology, direct application and admission to the Toxicology and Cancer Biology doctoral program offers several opportunities.
+The Department of Toxicology and Cancer Biology offers programs of study leading to the Master of Science and Doctor of Philosophy degrees.
+For students specifically interested in a Ph.D. in Toxicology and Cancer Biology, direct application and admission to the Toxicology and Cancer Biology doctoral program offer several opportunities.
 Students directly admitted to the program may select a dissertation mentor from among Core faculty and all Joint faculty of Toxicology and Cancer Biology.
 Together, these faculty offer students directly admitted to the program a full spectrum of research programs related to environmental, agricultural and biomedical toxicology and cancer biology.

 Applicants must meet the following requirements for admission to the University of Kentucky Graduate School and the Toxicology and Cancer Biology program.